Université de Lorraine

 F-54505 Vandoeuvre-lès-Nancy cedex

-My research activities concern the study at different scales of the dynamics of organic matter and organo-mineral microstructures within soils, as a revelation of their bio-functioning and evolution.
-The approach is based on the morphological and analytical characterization of organo-mineral associations and the monitoring of their evolution in situ, with a particular focus on microstructures (0-20 µm).
-Organo-mineral microstructures can indeed be considered as bio-physicochemical indicators allowing to specify the relationships between the dynamics of the structure and soil functioning, particularly under the impact of biological factors.
+My research activities focus on studying the dynamics of organic matter and organo-mineral microstructures in soils at different scales, as indicators of their biofunctioning and evolution.
+The approach is based on the morphological and analytical characterisation of organo-mineral associations at different scales and the monitoring of their evolution in situ, with a particular focus on microstructures (0-20 µm).
+Organo-mineral microstructures can be considered as biophysical and chemical indicators that help to clarify the relationships between soil structure dynamics and soil functioning, particularly under the impact of biological factors.

-This monitoring of aggregation within soils is carried out from soil profile to macro- and micro-aggregates, using methods specific to the conservation of initial structures.
-These methods include granulo-densimetric fractionation, thin soil section realization or transmission electron microscopy, methodologies developed by the staff of the SCMF, Service Commun des Matériaux Friables, within the LSE.
+This monitoring of aggregation within soils is carried out from the soil profile to macro- and micro-aggregates, using specific methods to preserve the initial structures.
+These methods include granulometric-densimetric fractionation, litholamination and transmission electron microscopy, methodologies developed by staff at ANATELO's ‘Friable Materials’ platform hosted at the LSE.

-I use this approach to study the dynamics of soil aggregation, from the genesis of aggregates to changes in soil structure due to various impacts such as those of biological activity, cultivation practices or soil rehabilitation.
-Within the framework of the Technosols study, the microstructures approach is put into the perspective of a functional pedology, with the dual objective of specifying the agro-environmental quality of the environments and contributing to a representation of the functioning of Technosols, particularly under the impact of the activity of living organisms: plants, fauna and microflora.
+I use this approach in studying soil aggregation dynamics, from aggregate formation to changes in soil structure due to various impacts such as biological activity, farming practices or soil rehabilitation.
+In the context of the study of Technosols, the microstructure approach is placed in the perspective of functional pedology, with the dual objective of specifying the agro-environmental quality of environments and contributing to a representation of the functioning of Technosols, particularly under the impact of the activity of living organisms: plants, fauna and microflora.
+In recent years, my work has focused mainly on monitoring microplastics in soils, particularly agricultural soils, the rehabilitation of mining and industrial sites, and the development of new analytical methods using thin soil sections.

 2013: HDR "The dynamics of organo-mineral microstructures in the knowledge of soil biofunctioning".

-2004 - present: Valorisation of research by the creation in 2007 of the company Microhumus, whose core business is the expertise in organic soil improvers and composts.
+2004–present: Commercialisation of research through the creation in 2007 of Microhumus, a company whose initial core business was expertise in organic fertilisers and composts.

 1995 - present: Recruitment at the CNRS and assignment in 2002 to the LSE